92,653 Turns and Where They Went

 For now, though, just having the receipts is the thing.

-This is part 9 of a series on building autonomous AI infrastructure on consumer hardware.
-The numbers in this post are from a single developer running AI tools daily for a few months; if you're using these tools too, your numbers are bigger than you think.
+This is part of a series on building autonomous AI infrastructure on consumer hardware.
+The numbers in this post are from a single developer running AI tools daily for four months; if you're using these tools too, your numbers are bigger than you think.
+Updated May 4, 2026 from the original 38,925-turn snapshot.